Chillee/coursera-dl-all/README.md

 A list of all classes on the old platform for Coursera

 ##Todo:
-Add support for forums
+Switch from Dryscraper to Selenium to obtain support for Windows Add support for forums
 Add support for human graded assignments
 Fix bugs for any courses